And with each run through of the steps, the students gained more confidence until they were making each move with grace and precision.

 “In addition to teaching us dance, they each told us their stories, how they got to this point in their professional lives and offered us advice as well,” said dance student Zuri Hodge.

 Seton Hill and PBT are looking to continue the partnership during the 2016-17 academic year with another residency and performance.
-Save the date for May 5 and 6, 2017.
+Save the date for May 6, 2017.